Mann-1909/Vibe/README.md

 # vibe

-A simple Social media app that displays text feed.
+A simple Social media app that displays text feed made from Scratch.

 ## What have i done?
 -> Login Screen